 Format: this course will be delivered completely online through cuLearn.
 Because every student will be expected to participate in weekly online discussions and weekly modules will only become available shortly before they begin, you cannot complete the entire course in a few days.
 It will be up to each student to manage their own weekly schedules for when they will view the online material, do the assigned readings, participate in online discussion, complete weekly quizzes, and work on the other assignments.
 If you are the sort of student who always struggles to get things done on time and requires a lot of reminding to finish your assignments, this course may not be right for you.
 Students who are comfortable with cuLearn, searching the internet, and the computing world, in general, might find that they are well-suited to taking an online course.
 Seriously consider these points before registering.
 My standards for this course are the same as my face-to-face third-year history courses: students will be expected to read both primary and secondary historical sources, thoughtfully discuss ideas with peers, engage with lecture material, do research, and write essays.
 I expect students to put in the same amount of time and effort into this online course as they would face-to-face courses.

-Evaluation: students will be expected to view/read/listen to all required material within the course (including academic articles, primary source readings, movies, images, podcasts, and websites), complete quizzes on the week’s material, participate in weekly group discussions, complete journal entries, a short project proposal, a 7-8 page research paper, and a do-at-home final exam (which may consist of short or long answer questions).
+Evaluation: students will be expected to view/read/listen to all required material within the course (including academic articles, primary source readings, movies, images, podcasts, and websites), complete quizzes on the week’s material, participate in weekly group discussions, complete reflective blog entries, a short project proposal, a 7-8 page research paper, and a do-at-home final exam (which will consist of a long essay question).